 The division has close ties to the UCSF Department of Epidemiology and Biostatistics, with multiple collaborations with individual investigators, programmers, and biostatisticians in that department.
 Several multi-center projects are also conducted in collaboration with the San Francisco Coordinating Center.

 Clinical and translational research is also performed in collaboration with staff and investigators in the Cardiovascular Research Institute.
-The cardiology clinic has recently moved to the first floor of the new Smith Cardiovascular Research Building on the Mission Bay campus specifically to foster collaboration between clinicians, clinical researchers, and basic scientists.
+The cardiology clinic moved to the first floor of the new Smith Cardiovascular Research Building on the Mission Bay campus specifically to foster collaboration between clinicians, clinical researchers, and basic scientists.

 Drs.
 Gregory Marcus and Jeffrey Olgin from the Cardiology Division along with Dr. Mark Pletcher from the Department of Epidemiology and Biostatistics run the world-wide internet-based Health eHeart Study.
 This is a revolutionary study that uses technology to perform clinical research in an especially cost-efficient fashion that is convenient for research participants.
 The study has resulted in several publications and is an ongoing effort expected to contribute important new findings pertinent to heart disease.
 Anyone age 18 years of age or older with an internet address is invited to contribute!